MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jdbc-with-azure-mysql.md

 ---
-title: How to use Spring Data JDBC with Azure MySQL
+title: How to use Spring Data JDBC with Azure Database for MySQL
 description: Learn how to use Spring Data JDBC with an Azure Database for MySQL database.
 documentationcenter: java
 author: bmitchell287